Get to the Heart

-Get to the Heart is the 16th solo studio album by American country artist Barbara Mandrell.
+Get to the Heart is the sixteenth solo studio album by American country artist Barbara Mandrell.
 The album was released in August 1985 on MCA Records and was produced by Tom Collins.
 It was Mandrell's first solo studio release since 1984's Clean Cut (which was released just months prior to her car accident in September 1984), and spawned three singles between 1985 and 1986.

 Background and content

 Get to the Heart was recorded in June 1985 in Nashville, Tennessee.
 Like her previous releases, the album consisted of 10 tracks.
 The songs were written from the perspective of the working class American citizen with a Country pop arrangement.
 The singles "Angel in Your Arms" and "Fast Lanes and Country Roads" specifically followed this format.
 The album's title track "When You Get to the Heart" was a duet with American country music group, The Oak Ridge Boys.
 The song was also the album's closing track.
 Get to the Heart was released on an LP album with five songs available on each side of the record.
 It has not since been reissued on a compact disc.